 It’s not our fault, and it’s not a bad thing!
 Exceptional prices, promotions, and customer service teams have exponentially raised our expectations to new heights.
 The effect is a domino one.
-What impresses us as everyday brick-and-mortar and eCommerce shoppers has translated to the trucking and transportation industry.
+What impresses us as everyday brick-and-mortar and e-commerce shoppers has translated to trucking and routing.
 We expect quality service because our customers do.
 If we don’t receive it, well then — on to the next.

 There is no one-step process for creating an outstanding customer experience — no matter what all the customer service quotes say.
 Instead, being a pioneer in our industry today means orchestrating a robust, well-structured operation around customers with multiple moving parts.
 Here’s how.

 Commercial drivers are often the sole face of your business.
 A smiling, at-ease driver reflects far better on your company than an overworked, rushed driver.
 What helps drivers feel at ease and supported?

 With an ever-increasing amount of administrative responsibilities, many drivers long for the days when driving was their primary focus.
 Fortunately, there’s still a way to ensure that.
 A user-friendly driver workflow application can help drivers sufficiently manage their trips better by electronically breaking down their tasks on a stop-by-stop and task-by-task basis.
 A comprehensive experience shouldn’t simply break down tasks, but make them quick and easy to accomplish with electronic functionalities and seamless back-office communication.
 This way, drivers can complete their duties with the click of a few buttons.